FloriNNic/comparison-template/README.md

 - Type the name of the second branch to compare.
 - Click <b>Run workflow</b>.

+After the comparison, a report is created that provides details about the changes that were made.
+You can also use the SHA of commits instead of branch names.

 📝 The comparison report will be deployed to <i>gh-pages</i> branch.
 Make sure the workflow has read/write permissions (Settings &#8594; Actions &#8594; General &#8594; Workflow permissions).
 Otherwise, you may not be able to deploy your report.

 The comparison report generated using Oxygen Scripting should be available here: